 Annual consultation occurs through the publishing of a draft CRIS.
-Following public consultation of the 2025-26 CRIS, a summary of the feedback received along with departmental responses will be included in the final 2025-26 CRIS.
+Public consultation was conducted from 16 May to 6 June 2025 to seek stakeholder feedback on the 2025-26 CRIS.
+A summary of the feedback received from three submissions along with departmental responses is at Attachment A.